 In addition to keeping questions simple and limited to one subject, your questions should also:

 - Focus on things that you have control of at the event (i.e. Multiple choice question asking if a particular session was an appropriate length of time.)

 - Give attendees the chance to answer fully by ensuring that they have an opportunity to articulate why they did or didn’t feel a certain way (i.e. a simple follow up question with an open-text response asking why they answered the way they did.)

 - Have a balanced and full range of responses so nobody feels forced into an answer that doesn’t accurately represent their feelings (which will ruin your data.)
 If it’s possible they don’t know, let that be an answer.

-1. Introduce submitting feedback early with a ‘how-to’ as part of the opening session and explain, or better yet show exactly how to access the surveys and polls.
+1. Introduce the concept of submitting feedback earlier with a ‘how-to’ as part of the opening session.
+In this session, explain, or better yet show exactly how to access the surveys and polls.
 Don’t just hit your audience with a 10 question open-text survey at lunch, as nobody will be interested in that.

 2. Include a test live poll or survey with your ‘how-to’ to get the audience familiar with the process and treat it like a soft introduction.
 Pique your audience’s interest with a entertaining or contentious question about a relevant or fun topic (i.e. asking a graphic design conference what typeface they enjoy using most.)
 Intersperse fun or thought provoking questions throughout your surveys to keep attendees intrigued and wondering what the next question will be.